ethereum/consensus-specs/specs/_features/focil/engine-api.md

 ### InclusionListSummaryListV1

-This structure contains the inclusion list summary.
+This structure contains the inclusion summary.

 - `summary`: `Array of InclusionListSummaryV1`, Array of summaries that must be satisfied.